bimberman/dollar-bank-js/README.md

 - Node.js 10 or higher
 - NPM 6 or higher
-- PostgreSQL 10 or higher
+- MySql 8 or higher

 ### Getting Started

 1. Clone the repository
     ```shell
     git clone https://github.com/bimberman/om.git
-    cd om
+    cd dollar-bank-js
     ```
 2. Make a copy of the .env.example file, name the new file .env, and edit the file
     1. Edit the .env file as appropriate for your setup (for examaple if port 3000 is used by another program, then use a different port)